chaos-polymtl/lethe/doc/source/examples/multiphysics/air-bubble-compression/air-bubble-compression.rst

 Files Used in This Example
 ---------------------------

+Both files mentioned below are located in the example's folder (``examples/multiphysics/air-bubble-compression``).

-- Parameter file: ``examples/multiphysics/air-bubble-compression/air-bubble-compression.prm``
+- Parameter file: ``air-bubble-compression.prm``
-- Postprocessing python script: ``examples/multiphysics/air-bubble-compression/air-bubble-compression-postprocessing.py``
+- Postprocessing python script: ``air-bubble-compression-postprocessing.py``

 -----------------------